 Generally, linear elastic fracture mechanics (LEFM) theory is assumed to govern hydraulic fracture propagation in the numerical models, although its limitations have been recently highlighted in Garagash [2019], Liu and Lecampion [2021].
 According to its basics, the crack advances when the stress intensity factor exceeds the critical value known as the rock toughness [Irvin, 1957].
 An alternative formulation of this criterion is the square-root behaviour of the crack opening profile near the moving front (known as the toughness asymptote).
-In the general case, it describes the opening profile along the limited region adjacent to the front [Bunger and Detournay, 2008] because of the realisation of other physical phenomena during propagation besides the brittle rock failure: viscous fluid flow in the crack channel and fluid exchange between the ambient reservoir and fracture.
-Typical mesh in the numerical hydraulic fracturing simulators is relatively coarse in order to save computation time.
-That is why the specialised near-tip region models can be preferred over the LEFM asymptote to increase the accuracy of the numerical calculations.
+In the general case, it describes the opening profile along the limited region adjacent to the front [Bunger and Detournay, 2008] because of the realisation of other physical phenomena during propagation besides the brittle rock failure in the vicinity of the fracture tip, e.g., viscous fluid flow in the crack channel and fluid exchange between the ambient reservoir and fracture.
+Typical mesh in the numerical hydraulic fracturing simulators is relatively coarse in order to save computation time; as a result, in the general case, it is impossible to resolve LEFM asymptote.
+That is why the specialised near-tip region models is preferred over the LEFM asymptote to increase the accuracy of the numerical calculations.
 The fracture tip model determines the fracture front location for each time instance, describes the fracture characteristic profiles (opening, pressure) near the tip, and resolves the impact of all physical processes on the crack propagation (multiscale model).
 The tip region is investigated via a semi-infinite fracture model, in which the fracture is moving with a constant velocity that corresponds to an instantaneous local velocity of the finite (parent) fracture front.
 The viscosity and leak-off tip asymptotic solutions for a hydraulic fracture driven by a power-law fluid were obtained by Desroches et al. [1994] and Lenoach [1995], respectively.
-The effects of the vapour lag presence at the fracture tip are investigated in works [Rubin, 1993, Garagash and Detournay, 2000.
+The effects of the vapour lag presence at the fracture tip are investigated in works [Rubin, 1993, Garagash and Detournay, 2000].
 The multiscale tip solution incorporating toughness, viscosity and leak-off limiting regimes is investigated in Garagash et al. [2011], and, afterwards, Dontsov and Peirce [2015b] proposed its approximate version which can be easily integrated into planar-3D models, e.g., as it is done in [Dontsov and Peirce, 2017c].
-In the majority of the models, the fluid exchange process between the fracture and permeable reservoir is governed by Carter's leak-off law.
-However, the tip model can also be considered with a more complex pressure-dependent formulation as in [Detournay and Garagash, 2003, Kovalyshen, 2010].
+In the majority of the models, the fluid exchange process between the fracture and permeable reservoir is governed by Carter's leak-off law [Carter, 1957].
+However, the tip model can also be considered with a more complex pressure-dependent formulation as in [Detournay and Garagash, 2003, Kovalyshen, 2010.
 In the aforementioned near-tip region models, the fluid flow in the fracture channel is assumed to be laminar.
 The impact of the laminar-to-turbulent flow regime transition inside the fracture channel is analysed by Dontsov [2016c], Lecampion and Zia [2019].
-The generalised asymptotic solutions for a hydraulic fracture driven by a non-Newtonian fluid are developed in the following works: [Dontsov and Kresse, 2018, Bessmertnykh et al., 2021 for the power-law rheology, [Moukhtari and Lecampion, 2018] for the Carreau model and [Bessmertnykh and Dontsov, 2019] for the Herschel-Bulkley model.
+The generalised asymptotic solutions for a hydraulic fracture driven by a non-Newtonian fluid are developed in the following works: [Dontsov and Kresse, 2018, Bessmertnykh et al., 2021] for the power-law rheology, [Moukhtari and Lecampion, 2018] for the Carreau model and [Bessmertnykh and Dontsov, 2019] for the Herschel-Bulkley model.
 The influence of cohesive zone and analysis of the LEFM usage constraints in the hydraulic fracture tip problem are examined by Garagash [2019].
-The neartip region of a hydraulic fracture with proppant particles is studied in the paper Bessmertnykh et al., 2020.
+The near-tip region of a hydraulic fracture with proppant particles is studied in the paper [Bessmertnykh et al., 2020].